stoufexis/caloree-cli/README.md

 ## Usage

-Help for each command and each flag can be found in the by using the `--help` flag.
-The rest of this documentation will consist of detailed examples with sample output.
+Help for each command and each flag can be found by using the `--help` flag after any command/subcommand.
+The rest of this documentation will consist of examples with sample output.

 #### Notes
 * On command failure an error will be raised.
 They don't return appropriate outputs yet.